daviddewhurst/daviddewhurst.github.io/personal/index.md

 <p float="left">
 <img src="../photos/bee-wife-ring.jpg" width="500" />
 </p>
 This is a bee that landed on my wife's finger.
-I am not fond of such events, but she doens't seem to care.
+She doesn't seem to care when this happens.

 We have three children: